jessetane/url-state/readme.md

 ## Properties

 ### `href` `protocol` `hostname` `port` `pathname` `search` `hash` `host` `origin`
+Read only.
 These properties are described in the [URL spec](https://url.spec.whatwg.org).

 ### `init`
+Read only.
 True during the first history change and any nested changes.

 ### `back`
+Read only.
 True when the browser's back button has been clicked or `url.pop()` was called.

 ### `params`
+Read only.
 A parsed search (query) string object.

+### `virtual`
+Read/write.
+When true, `window.history` is not manipulated.
+Push/replace/query methods function normally but back and forward (pop, push with no args) are disallowed.
+The default value is initialized to be true when running in a frame or progressive web app context but may be changed at any time.

 ## Test
 ``` shell